 - PhD Thesis databases and research reports:

 - Metasearch engines: allow a single search on multiple search engines simultaneously, offering the results on a single screen and in an organized and hierarchical manner.
 They provide comprehensive results on a multitude of information sources and provide an overview of a specific topic.
-An example is OBSERVA with the metasearch engine in Science and Technology produced in Latin America.

 - Technology monitoring software: these are technological solutions designed for comprehensive and systematic management of technology monitoring practices.
 There is a wide range of offers, some free of cost, others by licence or SaaS, attending different sources of information and functionalities.
 For example: